Young Learners Tests of English

-The Young Learners Tests of English (YLTE) are a set of English language tests for learners in primary and middle grades.
-The tests are developed by CaMLA, a not-for-profit collaboration between the University of Michigan and the University of Cambridge.
+The Young Learners Tests of English (YLTE) is a set of English language tests for learners in primary and middle grades.
+The tests are developed by CaMLA, a non-profit collaboration between the University of Michigan and the University of Cambridge.

 The tests cover all four language skills: listening, reading, writing and speaking.
 They focus on American English and are available at three levels: Bronze (beginner), Silver and Gold (early intermediate).

 Test format

 The YLTE is a pen-and-paper test.

 The Bronze, Silver and Gold tests all have three test sections: